winnie-224/rent-receipt-generator-android/README.md

 ## 📄 License

 This project is shared for learning and utility purposes.
-Licensing can be updated as needed.